kyaiooiayk/MLOps-Machine-Learning-Operations/tutorials/Model_Serialisation/ReadMe.md

 - Here are some guidelines for serialization.
   - Use `pickle` to serialize objects with an importable hierarchy.
   - Use `joblib` for objects which contain lots of data in numpy arrays
-  - Use `dill` when pickle or joblib won’t work, or when you have custom functions that need to be serialized as part of the model.
-In general, dill will provide the most flexibility in terms of getting the model serialized and should be considered the path of least resistance when it comes to serializing ML models for production.
+  - Use `dill` when pickle or joblib won’t work, or when you have custom functions that need to be serialised as part of the model.
+In general, dill will provide the most flexibility in terms of getting the model serialised and should be considered the path of least resistance when it comes to serialising ML models for production.
 ***

 ## Tutorials